 Police Coordination: Detroit police worked directly with National Guard and Army troops, as detailed in post-riot analysis.
 The report describes joint operations between local law enforcement and federal entities.

-Parallels to 2025: Like McDonald’s LAPD in 2025, Detroit law enforcement functioned side-by-side with federal forces in a crisis.
+Parallels to 2025: Like McDonnell’s LAPD in 2025, Detroit law enforcement functioned side-by-side with federal forces in a crisis.